A quick guide to migraine: symptoms, causes and treatment

 2. Migraine aura phase

-Around 20-30% of people experience visual disturbances before a migraine attack.
+Around 20-30% of people experience visual disturbances before a migraine episode.
 This is known as aura.
-People with migraines have described aura as:
+People with migraine have described aura as:

 • Bright zigzag lines